hammer-wang/CodingInterview/README.md

 - Interview tips: 1) ask can I think for a second?
 2) think out loud to show your thought process; 3) use examples; 4) Does this seem like a good strategy?
 - Watch binary search tree, bit representation, bit manipulation
+- sorting: bubble sort O(n^2), O(1)

+### 2019-10-02
+- Heap
+- Tries
+- Graph
+- Backtracking: after we realize we made a wrong decision, we just go back to a place with another path.
+It's mostly associated with recursion.
+- My recursion is pretty weak, I should do more about it.
+- Watch videos on recursion and do more problems about it.

+Cycle:
+- recursion [Y]
+- DFS [Y]
+- BFS [Y]
+- dynamic programming [Y]
+- stack, queue, or hash table [Y]
+- graph []
+- backtracking []
+- heaps []
+- two pointers [Y]
+- sorting [Y]
+- searching [Y]
+- Finished two mock interviews [Y], it looks like that most of the problems are about strings and arrays for the mock interview.

+ I should do more recursion problems.